12 Creative Ways to Celebrate Winter Solstice

 Winter Solstice Traditions and Activities to Start with Your Family

 Recently, celebrating winter solstice has become a fun tradition in our family.
-I love that there is zero pressure and each year we can choose how simple or complex we want to make it.
+I love that there is zero pressure and each year we can choose how simple or complex we want to observe it.
 Weather permitting, one goal we have is to try to spend the evening outdoors, enjoying time together in nature.

 What is Winter Solstice?